 A normal temperature can be anywhere from 97.5°F (36.4°C) and 99.5°F (37.5°C).
 Most health care providers consider a temperature above 100.4°F (38°C) as a sign of a fever.

 What causes a fever?

 A fever is important in helping your baby or child fight an infection.
-If your baby has an illness of some kind, his body temperature will increase.
-This increase in body temperature signals certain other defenses, such as white blood cells, to work and start attacking the infection.
-A fever will make your baby feel uncomfortable, increase his need for fluids, and make him breathe faster and his heart beat faster.
+Running a fever may be a sign that your baby has the flu or COVID-19.
+If your baby has an illness of some kind, their body temperature will increase.
+This increase in body temperature is a sign that some of the body’s other natural defenses, such as white blood cells, are attacking the infection.
+A fever will make your baby feel uncomfortable.
+It may make them need more fluids, breathe faster and have a faster heart rate.

 How can I treat my baby’s fever?

 First, it is important to get an accurate temperature.
-Feeling your baby’s forehead will not give you a precise measurement—you need to use a thermometer to get the best information.
-For a baby, a rectal thermometer is the most accurate way to measure temperature.
+Feeling your baby’s forehead will not give you a precise measurement.
+You need to use a thermometer to get the best reading.
+A rectal thermometer is the most accurate way to measure a baby’s temperature.